 We truly believe that “knowledge is power” and that entering negotiations with dated, incomplete and limited data will guarantee that you will leave money on the table.
 We strive not to leave any of your money on the table.
 Throughout the state, our clients attest to our persistence and skill in striking the right deal.

-Cline also “wrote the book” on your rights.
-"The Rights of Washington Public Safety Employees" is the leading law book on Washington public safety employees’ legal rights.
-Cline and his staff continue to refine and develop their legal knowledge base and put it to use for your benefit.
+Senior Partner Cline virtually and literally "wrote the book" on your rights.
+His book, "The Rights of Washington Public Safety Employees" is the leading law book on Washington public safety employees' legal rights.
+Cline and Casillas and their attorneys and staff continue to refine and develop their legal knowledge base and put it to use for your advantage.

 Our legal team is supported by a state of the art negotiations and arbitration database.
+Cline and Casillas are supported by Kate Kremer.
+Kate graduated from law school in 1987 and has been an integral part of our arbitration and negotiations team since 1995.
 We constantly update our resources to ensure that we present the best and up to date information to make your case as strong as it can be.
 Our 15 year investment in our database and related proprietary resources totals in the hundreds of thousands of dollars.
 When you retain us, you are acquiring a share of that investment.
-Cline and Associates has an abiding commitment to continue to refine and develop its tools.
+Cline and Casillas has an abiding commitment to continue to refine and develop its tools.

 Budget retainer systems, in our estimation, fall short on the penny wise, pound foolish principle.
-When a simple half percent difference in the settlement can cost you $30 per month, we think saving $5 to $10 a month on “budget” retainers is not sensible.
-Our retainer pricing model seeks to fairly charge organizations for their services and does not involve one group subsidizing another at another’s expense.
-To provide smaller groups the benefits of our representation, we have willingly extended alternative retainer arrangements without shortchanging other clients.
+When a simple half percent difference in the settlement can cost you $30 per month, we think saving $5 to $10 a month on budget retainers is not sensible.
+Our retainer pricing model seeks to fairly charge organizations for their services and does not involve one group subsidizing another at another's expense.
+To provide smaller groups the benefits of ur representation, we have willingly extended alternative retainer arrangements without shortchanging other clients.
+We are committed to bargaining at the table for as many sessions as it takes to get the right deal and, if settlement is not achieved, arbitrating with the most forceful and thorough possible case.
+We are not intimidated or eclipsed by big firm lawyers.

 We have an uncompromising commitment to quality.
 We reinvest your retainer payment in our always improving services and information resources.
 We also strive to provide proper staffing with fair employee compensation and benefits.
 With our dedication and years of experience, we pursue your interests.
 Our track record demonstrates that we get the job done right.

 We are passionate about our commitment to employee rights advocacy.
-And we pursue that with professionalism that we think public safety employees would want.
+And we pursue that with professionalism that we believe public safety employees would want.

 We strive to win, but not at any cost.
 Our reputation and effectiveness hinges on our ability to provide honest advice and honest advocacy.
 We are proud of our service to democratic public safety labor organizations throughout the State of Washington.
 These organizations have the chief advantage of being directly responsive to their members’ interests.
 Our role as an honest counsel is critical to the success of that mission.